MIT-DB-Class/course-info-2018/README.md

 1. If you don't already have an account, sign up for one here: [https://github.com/join][join].

-   You should now have a repository set up just for your lab solutions.
+   If you filled the form ([https://goo.gl/forms/FZPsfP5DQTTzffdC3][this form]) then you should now have a repository set up just for your lab solutions.
 This should be called `homework-solns-2018-<athena username>` and located in the MIT-DB-Class organization.

    This is what you'll set up in the next section to allow you to write your lab answers and submit them.